Arthurbric/Lembrei/README.md

 ---

-# Limbrei 🧠✨
+# Lembrei 🧠✨

 *A smart reminder app designed for people with ADHD — because remembering shouldn’t be harder than the task itself.*

 ## Overview

-Limbrei is a **context-aware reminder application** that helps people with ADHD manage daily tasks.
+Lembrei is a **context-aware reminder application** that helps people with ADHD manage daily tasks.
-Unlike traditional reminder apps, Limbrei uses **location-based triggers** to deliver reminders when and where they’re most useful.
+Unlike traditional reminder apps, Lembrei uses **location-based triggers** to deliver reminders when and where they’re most useful.

 For example: